Sports in Kentucky: Professional sports teams

 Professional football, baseball and basketball all at one time had teams in Kentucky.
 The National Football League and National League had early franchises in Louisville, and the Kentucky Colonels were a mainstay of the American Basketball Association that joined the National Basketball Association with the ABA-NBA merger in 1976; the Colonels were one of only two ABA teams that were kept out of the merger (the other was the Spirits of St. Louis).

 In 2004, the New ABA added a Louisville-based team called the Kentucky Colonels, which was replaced by a team in Murray, Kentucky in 2007.
 That team was originally also named the Kentucky Colonels, but the name was changed to the Kentucky Retros in March 2007 in deference to the tradition of the Louisville-based teams.
 The team eventually announced that they would relocate to Louisville.
-The team folded during the 2007-08 season.
+The team folded during the 2007–08 season.
 Pikeville, Kentucky was also home to pro basketball in the 2007–2008 season, with the East Kentucky Miners joining the Continental Basketball Association.
 But they met the same fate and folded sometime between 2009 and 2010.

 The state's first top-level professional team since the demise of the Colonels is Racing Louisville FC, an expansion team in the National Women's Soccer League that began play in 2021.
 The NWSL team is owned by Louisville City FC, which has played in the second-level men's league now known as the USL Championship (USLC) since 2015.
+A second top-level professional team, one of two women's teams operated by Lexington SC, started play in 2024 as one of the eight inaugural members of the USL Super League (USLS), which shares Division I status in the US women's soccer system with the NWSL.

 The state is home to several minor league sports teams: